Build to Launch

 Same server.
 Different path.
 If someone builds an MCP locked to one tool, that’s either intentional decision or sloppy implementation.
 The whole point is: invest once, use everywhere.

-I wrote about this shift, turning Claude from a chatbot into a connected intelligence, months ago.
-Since then I’ve been running MCP servers daily.
+Months ago, I wrote about this mindset change, MCP is essentially turning Claude from a chatbot into a connected intelligence.

 My stack looks weird to a developer, a marketer, a writer.
 It looks right for someone who runs a newsletter, a community, a Gumroad store, a handful production apps and client projects all at once.